The FA Cup

 The FA Cup — officially the Football Association Challenge Cup — is the oldest football competition in the world.
 First held in the 1871–72 season, it predates the Football League by 17 years and remains, over 150 years later, the most romantic cup competition on the planet.

 Organised by the Football Association, the competition is open to every eligible club in England’s football pyramid — from Premier League giants to part-time sides playing in front of a few hundred supporters.
-In the 2024–25 season, a staggering 745 clubs entered, all dreaming of a day at Wembley in May.
+In the 2025–26 season, around 745 clubs entered, all dreaming of a day at Wembley in May.

 What makes the FA Cup truly special is its knockout format and the possibility of a “giant-killing” — a lower-league side defeating a much bigger club.
 These upsets are part of the competition’s DNA, and each January when Premier League clubs enter at the third round, the nation holds its breath waiting for the shock results.

 The competition is also a vital lifeline for lower-league clubs financially.
-In the 2025–26 season, a club winning their way to the third round proper earns £121,500 from the prize fund — transformative for a part-time side.
+A club winning their way to the third round proper earns six-figure sums from the prize fund — transformative for a part-time side.
 The winners’ prize is £2,120,000, with even the runner-up taking home £1,060,000.
 For a non-league club, simply reaching the first round proper earns £47,750.

 📺 How to Watch the FA Cup on TV

-In the 2025–26 season, FA Cup broadcasting rights in the UK are split between TNT Sports / Discovery+ and the BBC.
-This season marks a significant change: ITV has lost its FA Cup rights entirely, while BBC coverage has been reduced to 14 live games across the whole competition.
+FA Cup broadcasting rights in the UK are split between TNT Sports / Discovery+ and the BBC.
+Since the 2025–26 season, ITV has lost its FA Cup rights entirely, while BBC coverage has been reduced to 14 live games across the whole competition.

 📋 Round-by-Round Guide